kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 5 - Obsidian Gates & Midnight Road/Areas - Level 5.md

 		* North: a 1,300-year old porcelain punchbowl (3,750 gp to an antiquarian) filled with a mixture of coins (450 sp, 326 gp, 157 cp) as well as copper, bronze, and platinum rudishva identity plaques, and a token of Arden (av items).
 		* South: a rosewood box inlaid with platinum and ivory (90 gp), containing 2 ioun stones (clear and dark blue) and 6 huge pearls (500 gp each).
 		* East: a mummified hand wearing (on thumb), the bone ring of Jagri-Naz.
 Behind the hand lies a niravairi astral dripping sword (new).
+			* FFS - Psalor-Ki is wearing the ring, not putting it on display.
 		* West: a plastic cube showing a hologram of two adult and three young  rudishva, all dressed in unusual costumes (Psalor-Ki’s family; despite his madness, it remains his most prized possession).
 * A baroquely carved settee made of ebony serves as his resting couch.
 	* Behind it is a strange contraption of metal, wires and plasteel, a GnuCoder 5000 full-immersion sensory experience (tech).
 It is broken and inoperable (see 6-117).